jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

     - For both CRDs (AppGroup and NetworkTopology) concerning the controllers and respective informers.
     - For all plugins: `TopologicalSort`, `CheckRiskNodebandwidth` and `NetworkMinCost`.
 - Integration Tests
-    - Default configurations (plugins enabled / disabled)
+    - Default configurations (plugins enabled / disabled).
-    - Impact on the scheduling flow (performance, resource usage)
+    - Impact of both plugins in the scheduling flow (performance, resource usage).
     - Impact of both CRDs (AppGroup and NetworkTopology).
+    - Impact of the netperf component (performance, frequency measurement, accuracy).
 - End-to-end tests
     - Comprehensive E2E testing would graduate the framework from Alpha to Beta.